GREEN VALLEY QUILT GUILD.COM

 Eileen Owen - (Demonstration) - Finishing small quilts with free-motion quilting.

-We will be making "disappearing" block quilts for charity.
-I
+September 19 - Open Sew Day - We will be making "disappearing" block quilts for charity.

-August 21 -- 2 Day in-house quilt retreat
+August 21 -22-- 2 Day in-house quilt retreat

 Bring your favorite salad to share on Thursday.
-You will also need to bring your sewing machine and a project to work on OR choose a pattern and fabric from the huge amount of fabric that will be present
+You will also need to bring your sewing machine and a project to work on OR choose a pattern and fabric from the huge amount of fabric that will be present.
+Sue will bring the fabric donations that we have gotten so far this year.
+If you would like to help, we need to get said donations sorted and into tubs.
+Sew on a project.

 July 17 - Holiday Stocking Sew Day (Pizza and salad provided)